Learning in repeated auctions: Motivation

 \section{Motivation}

-Auctions are used in most Internet platforms to organize interactions between the different stakeholders.
-Ebay was one of the first big online platforms to use ascending auction to sell objects on the platform.
-Yahoo and Google are also using auctions to sell ad opportunities on their search engine.
-They let advertisers bid on some keywords to get sponsored links above the first results for a certain user query.
-On all these examples, the digitalization of the auction marketplace enabled auctioneers to store all the historic of bids so that they can learn estimates $\hat{F}_1,\ldots, \hat{F}_n$ of the value distribution $F_1, \ldots, F_n$ of buyers.
-It allows them to rely on past data, rather than some \emph{a priori} knowledge of these distributions, to optimize the revenue.

 The first large-scale field experiment in production showed how engineers at Yahoo could handle their huge datasets to learn an optimal reserve price per key word \citep{OstSch11}.
-Bidders are assumed to be non-strategic and that they are bidding truthfully on their platform.
+Bidders were assumed to be non-strategic and to bid truthfully on their platform.
 In the Ebay case, as buyers are different from one auction to the other, the seller knows that, with running an incentive-compatible auction, bidders will bid truthfully.
 Hence, the online platform is able to learn an optimal reserve price per object and derive to a revenue-maximizing objective.
 In these two examples, the seller has access to samples from bidders' past values and they aim at exploiting this information to learn a revenue-maximizing auction.
-The value distributions encompasses the variability of values between bidders or between objects sold on the platform.
+The value distributions encompass the variability of values between bidders or between objects sold on the platform.

-The emergence of this setting created numerous bridges between statistical learning and auction theory, the first being used to estimate the quantities (e.g. value distributions) to compute solution for the other.
-This chapter aims at casting some light on these links, how they have been made and how far the underlying problem of learning revenue-maximizing auctions has been tacked.
+The emergence of this setting created numerous bridges between statistical learning and auction theory \citep{bar2002incentive,blum2004online,lavi2004competitive}, the former being used to estimate the quantities (e.g. value distributions) to compute solution for the latter.
+This chapter casts some light on these links, and how far the underlying problem of learning revenue-maximizing auctions has been tackled.